neat/adaptive/core

 DEFAULT_IMPROVEMENT_WINDOW

-Default score-history window for trend-aware complexity budgeting.
+Default score-history window length used by trend-aware adaptive complexity budgeting.

 DEFAULT_INITIAL_MUTATION_RATE